einfachBlu/simple-scoreboard/README.md

 # General
 This Library was made to handle easier the scoreboard components.
-Especially Tablist and the Sidebar
+Especially Tablist and the Sidebar.
+This Library can be used for 1.8-1.12 Servers.
+1.12+ is also possible but if the native version of spigot is 1.12+ then the color is not working correctly.
+You can create a new Branch with 1.12 and just also add team#setColor(colorInterface...) if you want to.
+I will make that later with Reflections based on the native Version but for now its not implemented yet.

 # Repository
 ### Gradle